What Is a Qualifying Life Event for Special Enrollment?

 • Qualifying life events are major life events like getting married, divorced, having or adopting a child, moving, losing your job, and more.

-• Suppose you have a qualifying life event, like getting married.
-In that case, you typically have 60 days to enroll in new health insurance or make changes to your existing plan, so make sure you have documentation ready (like a birth or death certificate, marriage license, or other legal paperwork).
+• If you have a qualifying life event, you typically have 60 days to enroll in new health insurance or make changes to your existing plan.
+Make sure you have documentation ready (like a birth or death certificate, marriage license, or other legal paperwork).

 In this article